bookofproofs/bookofproofs.github.io/_sources/history/19th-century/jackson-dunham.md

 ### Mathematical Profile (Excerpt):
 * William Jackson was a teacher of science and mathematics at the Normal School in Bridgewater, the school that both he and Mary Vose had attended.
-* Thus, very early, Jackson acquired from his father a vast store of miscellaneous information and habits of observation that he never outgrew.
 * Dunham attended both elementary school and high school in Bridgewater.
 * In 1904, when only sixteen years old, Jackson began his studies at Harvard University.
 * Although mathematics was the main subject that Jackson studied at Harvard, he also took courses in astronomy, chemistry, physics, classical languages and modern languages.